Submitting Your Application

 To apply online in Axess, you will need:

-- Your Stanford University Network ID (SUNet ID) which you can set up at http://accounts.stanford.edu/ (allow one to two working days for processing);
+- Your Stanford University Network ID (SUNet ID) which you can set up at https://accounts.stanford.edu/ (allow one to two working days for processing)

-You may apply for only one type of housing (single, couple, or student with children) for a given quarter.
+You may apply for only one type of housing (single graduate students, couples without children or students with children) for a given quarter.
 If your status changes, you must re-apply for housing suitable to your new status.

 To submit your application:

 - Log in to Axess.